stonepros/stone/doc/radosgw/nfs.rst

 0, and finalizes the upload when no new writes to the file have been seen for a period of time, by default, 10 seconds.
-To change this timeout, set an alternate value for ``rgw_nfs_write_completion_interval_s`` in the RGW section(s) of the Ceph configuration file.
+To change this timeout, set an alternate value for ``rgw_nfs_write_completion_interval_s`` in the RGW section(s) of the Stone configuration file.

 References
 ==========